StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 >
 > The modification is applied to all partitions in the table and cannot be applied to specific partitions only.

-- Modify the bucketing method from hash bucketing to random bucketing, and change the number of buckets to 10.
+- Modify the bucketing method from hash bucketing to random bucketing, and change the number of buckets to 10 from being automatically set by StarRocks.

    ```SQL
    ALTER TABLE details DISTRIBUTED BY RANDOM BUCKETS 10;
    ```

-- Modify the key for hash bucketing, and change the number of buckets to 10.
+- Modify the key for hash bucketing, and change the number of buckets to 10 from being automatically set by StarRocks.

   ```SQL
   ALTER TABLE details DISTRIBUTED BY HASH(user_id, event_time) BUCKETS 10;